 Tekka Centre

 Rarin’ to try Indian food while in Singapore?
-There’s no better place to tackle your deepest cravings than at Tekka Centre in Little India.
+My go-to for solving my deepest Indian food cravings was the Tekka Centre in Little India.

 The moment you enter the three-storey food complex, your olfactory sense will become overjoyed.
-The air is filled with the savoury smells of Singapore’s tastiest curry dishes and other Singaporean favourites.
+Even before I entered, I caught the savoury smells of Singapore’s tastiest curry dishes and other Singaporean favourites whisping out the door.

-The Tekka Centre is favourite hotspot in the Little India food scene.
-Eating here is bound to impress both your palate and your wallet.
+The Tekka Centre is a local favourite hotspot in the Little India food scene.
+And after checking it out, it was easy to see why.
+Eating here quickly impressed both my palate and wallet!

 Nearest MRT station: Little India (DT12), Exit A